About toenail infection and fingernail infection

 Try to keep the infected area clean.
 Your GP might tell you to cover the area with a basic dressing, which you can get from a pharmacy.

-Putting something warm on the area might help if your child is in pain.
+If your child is in pain, it might help to put something warm on the area.
 You could try a heat pack.
 You can also give your child pain medicine like paracetamol or ibuprofen according to the directions on the packet.

 Children with a severe bacterial infection might need antibiotics directly into a vein through a drip and the nail might need to be removed.